 You Complain About Paying £10 for a Cinema Ticket…

-…but will happily pay £20 for a 5K that lasts less than 30 minutes because the medal is nice.
+…but will happily hand over £20 for a 5K that lasts less than half an hour because the medal is nice.
+Race medals are basically adult rewards for surviving training, sweat, and maybe a little sunburn.
+Totally worth it.

 If you’re like me, you’ve probably got more running leggings than jeans, and every race t-shirt you’ve earned has a story behind it.
 You can’t just throw them away!
 Plus, they’re perfect for lounging around the house, right?